Onsite Sewage Systems

 Larger wastewater systems are addressed by the Ministry of Environment through the Municipal Wastewater Regulation, under the Environmental Management Act.

 Subdivisions are governed under the Subdivision Regulations, pursuant to the Local Services Act.
-They come under the jurisdiction of the Ministry of Community, Sport, and Cultural Development.
 Health authorities and the Ministry of Health may get involved with subdivision developments that propose using onsite septic systems, as these systems require a certain amount of land area, potentially impacting the size of the land to be subdivided.

 Subdivision applications are submitted to a municipal approving officer, who considers a number of factors, including whether the conditions favour onsite sewage disposal.
 Health authorities usually provide comments on the suitability of the subdivision parcels for onsite sewage management.